 How Much Are The Baeumlers From Renovation Island Worth?

-It takes a lot to build a career out of building properties, but Bryan and Sarah Baeumler have what it takes.
+It takes a lot to make a career out of building properties, but Bryan and Sarah Baeumler have what it takes.
 Their HGTV show, "Renovation Island," is a must-watch for any home renovation junkie, as it centers around the couple and their family as they build a luxury resort on one of the least populated islands in the Bahamas.
-Per Forbes, the couple was vacationing in 2017 when they discovered an abandoned resort, bought bought the 10-acre property and proceeded to turn it into a vacation spot.
+Per Forbes, the couple was vacationing in 2017 when they discovered an abandoned resort, bought the 10-acre property, and proceeded to turn it into a vacation spot.
 And put it all on TV.

 And "Renovation Island" wasn't their only foray into the home renovation TV world.
 The Canadians have also been featured on HGTV's "Disaster DIY" from 2007 to 2011, "House of Bryan" from 2010 to 2015, and "Leave it to Bryan" from 2012 to 2017.
 They also had a show called "Renovation Inc.," featuring their kids, Quentyn "Q" Baeumler, Charlotte Baeumler, Lincoln "Link" Baeumler, and Josephine "JoJo" Baeumler.